me-pic/physprep/docs/source/outputs.md

 will be save at the participant level under `sub-<sub_id>/ses-<ses_id>/<func/eeg>`.
 If the physiological data were acquired concurrently with fmri data, the output will be save under the `func` subfolder.
-If they were acquired concurrently with eeg data, the output will be save under the `eeg` folder.
+If they were acquired concurrently with eeg data, the output will be save under the `eeg` subfolder.

 ### Data and metadata files

 For each session (or run) the following files wille be generated:

-- [matches]_physio.tsv.gz : raw segmented physiological timeseries.
+- `[matches]_physio.tsv.gz` : raw segmented physiological timeseries.
-- [matches]_physio.json : metadata file containing the tsv columns names, start time, and signal sampling frequency information.
+- `[matches]_physio.json` : metadata file containing the tsv columns names, start time, and signal sampling frequency information.

 ## Physiological derivatives